maurovm/thesis_template/README.md

 ### <u>Cross-referencing labels</u>

-The [cleveref](https://ctan.org/pkg/cleveref?lang=en) is used to improve cross references to chapters, sections, figures and other common LaTeX labels.
+The [cleveref](https://ctan.org/pkg/cleveref?lang=en) package is used to improve cross references to chapters, sections, figures and other common LaTeX labels.
 For example the following text:

 ```latex
 \Cref{chapter:literature_review} discusses .... is presented in